TiffanyClark/Calculator/README.md

 I created  simple Calculator.
 This is a project I created to to be hired as a contractor for a company .
 Lead also tested me to see if I can find changes and debug issues in Project.
-Lead on the project did a great job in challenging.I enjoyed creating this.
+Lead on the project did a great job in challenging me.I enjoyed creating this.
+I will add more details in the future.